Home > Florence City Pass > Museo de Medici

 The Museo de' Medici - located in one of the most extraordinary buildings in the city - is the place to discover the history of the most famous dynasty in the world.
 From Lorenzo the Magnificent to the Electress Palatine, the memory of Casa Medici is preserved and handed down here through the exhibition of precious collections of works of art, historical relics, original documents, faithful reconstructions and multimedia installations.

-The Medici family from Florence was one of the most influential and significant families in the history of Italy and Europe.
-Their rise to power and dominance over the city of Florence spanned several centuries and left a lasting impact on the art, politics, and culture of the Renaissance.
+The Medici family from Florence was one of the most influential and important families in the history of Italy and Europe.
+Their rise to power and their dominance over the city of Florence spanned several centuries and left a lasting influence on the art, politics and culture of the Renaissance.

-The Medici initially emerged from the banking sector and established themselves as one of Europe's leading banking families in the 14th century.
-However, their true ascent began when Cosimo de' Medici, also known as "Cosimo the Elder," entered the political stage.
-He adeptly used his financial power to gain political influence and became the de facto ruler of Florence in the 1430s, even though the city was formally a republic.
+The Medici originally rose from the banking sector and established themselves as one of the leading banking families in Europe in the 14th century.
+However, their true rise began when Cosimo de’ Medici, also known as "Cosimo the Elder", entered the political arena.
+He skilfully used his financial power to gain political influence and became the de facto ruler of Florence in the 1430s, even though the city was formally a republic.

 Reservation